catnipped/1991/designdoc.md

 ### Combat

 The moment things get hostile, combat begins.
 In combat players and enemies take turns doing actions such as strafing and shooting.
 If there are more than one player, they may choose their turn order.
 All players do their turn, then all enemies does theirs, and so on.
-The GM decides if the players were surprised, and if they were, the enemies start taking turns.
+The GM decides if the players were surprised, and if they were, the enemies start the first turn.

 #### Adrenaline